-Upon request, continue to make amendments and/or adjustments to the FY 2020-2023 TIP that are based upon continued evaluation of transportation projects found in the Long Range Transportation Plan.
+Upon request, continue to make amendments and/or administrative modifications to the FY20-23 TIP that are based upon continued evaluation of transportation projects found in the Long Range Transportation Plan.
 This includes maintaining fiscal constraint throughout the process.
-(MTPO) Begin the process of learning and using E-TIP for future versions of the TIP
+(MTPO) Begin the process of learning and using eTIP for future versions of the TIP.

-• Maintain a financially constrained TIP for both Tennessee and Virginia Highway projects as well as for Tennessee Public Transportation projects.
-Maintain spreadsheet that records and calculates the balance of ST-BG funds and programmed and obligated projects (MTPO)
+Maintain a financially constrained TIP for both Tennessee and Virginia Highway projects as well as for Tennessee Public Transportation projects.
+Maintain spreadsheet that records and calculates the balance of STBG funds and programmed and obligated projects (MTPO)